 The Role of a Video Producer

 A video producer coordinates and manages many aspects of a video production process from start to finish.
-In a nutshell, a producer may help with creative direction, setting a budget, writing scripts, organizing logistics, deadlines, and communicating with the team each step of the way.
+In a nutshell, a producer may help with creative direction, setting a budget, writing scripts, organizing logistics, managing deadlines, and communicating with the team each step of the way.

 What Skills Does a Video Producer Need?

-- Fierce attention to technical detail
+Fierce attention to technical detail

-- Patience enough to work through big-picture changes
+Patience to work through big-picture changes

-- Strong communication skills
+Excellent communication skills

-Their Role in the Video Production Process
+A Producer's Role in the Video Production Process

 Throughout the entire video production process, a video producer is in constant communication with their team, the client, and various other members of a video shoot.
 Working to help creatively execute something as unique and subjective as a video project requires a lot of trust, communication, and expectation setting.